podcast

 DZ-71: Treatments & Loglines - Development Tools 1

-How can I develop my plot before writing the screenplay?
+Listen to understand why a treatment isn't something to dread, but the plot-development tool that saves you months of writing.
 Stu and Chas are joined by fan-favourite, Stephen Cleary, to NOT look at what makes great screenplays work -- but what makes great "short documents" work.
 We draw on Stephen Cleary's wealth of experience in developing work with writers, as a producer, as a script editor and as a former head of development.
 This recording turned especially epic and so we have divided it into three parts that can be listened to in any order.
-Part I explores the short documents and tools yo...

 2020-09-01